In some cases, MySQL handles a query differently when you are

-If you select only a few rows with
+If you are selecting only a few rows with

 LIMIT, MySQL uses indexes in some cases